 The status of all locking or toggle controls or keys (such as the "shift" key) for the voting system available to the voter must be visually discernible, and also discernible through either touch or sound.

-External reference: WCAG 2.0/Section 508 Prior VVSG source: VVSG 1.1 - 3.3.3.g
+Discussion

+This applies to any physical controls or keys that have a locking or toggle function.

+This requirement is based on WCAG 2.0 [W3C10] and Section 508 [USAB18].

 7.1-P – Identifying controls

-Buttons and controls that perform different navigation or selection functions must be distinguishable by both shape and color for tactile and visual perception.
+Buttons and controls for the voter that perform different navigation or selection functions must be distinguishable by both shape and color for visual and tactile perception.

 Well-known arrangements of groups of keys may be used only for their primary purpose.
 For example, a full alphabetic keyboard is acceptable for entering a write-in candidate name, but individual keys cannot be used for navigation or selection.